rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 :Implications:
 By weighing the energy carriers according to their energy content (Gasoline Gallon Equivalent (GGE)), the MVS might result in values that can't be directly assessed.
-Those ratings affect the calaculation of the levelized cost of the energy carriers, but also the minimum renewable energy share constraint.
+Those ratings affect the calculation of the levelized cost of the energy carriers, but also the minimum renewable energy share constraint.

 .. _limitations-energy_shortage: